Pymol-Scripts/Pymol-script-repo/README.md

 There is a [Git intro](http://www.pymolwiki.org/index.php/Git_intro) page for new contributors.

-The [command docs.md](command_docs.md) file documents many of the plugins hosted here.
+The [COMMANDS.md](COMMANDS.md) file documents many of the plugins hosted here.
 They are collected by [gendocs.py](gendocs.py) script.